Penang Digital Nomad Guide

 • Monsoon: Rainy and sometimes flooding Nov–Jan; flash floods possible in low-lying areas

-• Air Quality: Generally good, but haze from regional forest burning (Aug–Oct) can spike PM2.5 (watch AirVisual)
+• Air Quality: Haze from regional forest burning (Aug–Oct) can spike PM2.5 (watch AirVisual)

 Must-See Attractions